smartnic/sigcomm21_artifact/README.md

 > BPF_STX_MEM(BPF_W, BPF_REG_10, BPF_REG_0, -4),
 ```

-##### Change the original program
+##### Change the input program
-todo
+Here, we modify the input program from `benchmark_before.bpf` to `benchmark_after.bpf`.
+We can see a difference between the output program `benchmark_before.bpf.out` and
+`benchmark_after.bpf.out`.

+(todo)

 ---

 #### K2 language (optional)
-K2 supports taking a program written in K2 language and producing an optimized program in K2.
-K2 language is a self-defined instruction set.
-Each instruction contains an opcode and one or multiple operands.
-Here(todo: add a link) is the documentation of K2 instructions.
+K2 supports taking a program written in the K2 language and outputting an optimized program in the
+K2 language.
+The K2 language is a self-defined instruction set developed by us.
+Each instruction
+contains an opcode and one or multiple operands.
+Here(todo: add a link) is the documentation of
+the K2 language.

 ##### Run
 Estimated runtime: 25 seconds.